 - A thorough de-glossing is critical if your trim was previously painted with oil-based paint and you now want to switch to water-based; if you skip this step, your new paint will not adhere or wear well.

 - To find out if your trim was painted with latex or oil-based paint, rub the surface with a rag moistened with denatured alcohol.
 Oil-based paint will not be affected, while latex paint will soften and stain your rag.

 - When you sand indoors, keep the air clear by creating an easy exhaust system.
 Set a box fan to circulate air.
 Place it in an open window to direct airborne dust outdoors.

 - As a safety precaution, observe all label instructions and cautions for using electrical tools and de-glossing agents.

 Step 5.
 Prime and Paint

-Before painting trim or crown molding, you first want to prime surfaces with True Value EasyCare® primer.
+Before painting trim or crown molding, you first want to prime surfaces with True Value EasyCare® Ultra Premium primer/sealer.
 Apply one coat, or two if necessary, using a small paintbrush.
 Use your stepladder or ladder to prime and paint crown molding and trim that is out of reach.
 Let each coat dry thoroughly (overnight, if possible) before continuing.
 Note: You can skip priming and save some time by using True Value EasyCare® Ultra Premium latex paint and primer in-one.

 When priming and painting, load your brush by covering 1/3 to 1/2 of the bristles and tap the brush on the side of the can to remove any excess paint.
 Apply from one side of the brush with one long stroke.
 Use the return trip to unload the other side, starting just where the first stroke ended.
 Complete each area with a long, light finishing stroke.
 Make sure to brush toward the paint that was just applied each time you begin a new stroke.
 To get the best results, paint only a few feet of trim or molding at a time.
 Clean up any drips or splatters before they dry.